"

 Triturate – To grind or crush a substance into a fine powder, often using a mortar and pestle.

-Trituration – a method using a mortar and pestle to reduce particle size (comminution); Trituration is done by firmly holding the pestle and exerting a downward pressure with it while moving it in circles starting at the center of the mortar, moving outward to the side of the mortar, then back again toward the center
+Trituration – A method using a mortar and pestle to reduce particle size (comminution); Trituration is done by firmly holding the pestle and exerting a downward pressure with it while moving it in circles starting at the center of the mortar, moving outward to the side of the mortar, then back again toward the center.